 They tend to roost in huge numbers in a few locations.
 These bats tend to be typically 9 cm in length and weigh around 7 to 12 grams.

 They are characterized by wide, rounded ears which almost meet at the front of their face.
 Males have larger canines than females and are usually larger.

 Mexican free-tailed bats are found in most of the southern regions of the United States.

 They primarily roost in caves, with some very large colonies consisting of millions of bats in Texas.

 The brown bear is a large mammal that lives in northern regions.
 They are also known as the grizzly bear.

-Grizzly bears are omnivores and will eat roots, fruit, grass, insects, carcasses, and fish.
+Grizzly bears are omnivores and eat roots, fruit, grass, insects, carcasses, and fish.

-They live in many habitats, including mountain forests, ice fields, and edges of deserts.
-Their lifespan is twenty to thirty five years.
+They live in many habitats, including mountain forests, ice fields, and the edges of deserts.
+Their lifespan is twenty to thirty-five years.